 Also, check that the power supply’s fan spins up when generating some heat.
 Fans in power supplies don’t usually spin up until the power supply produces enough heat.

 If your power supply is getting past the five-year mark, consider replacing it to keep the rest of your parts running optimally.

 Sometimes, a motherboard can generate heat from onboard components like the chipset.

 If you notice parts on your motherboard getting hot, replace the thermal paste on the heatsink that keeps that part cool.

-Some components won’t have heatsinks, so consider replacing the motherboard if it’s getting old and components are getting hot on it.
+Some components won’t have heatsinks, so consider replacing the motherboard if it’s getting old and the components are getting hot.

 Old hard drives

 I recommend conducting SMART checks if you have a stack of hard drives running inside your machine.

 Download an app called HDD Scan and install it onto your computer.

-If the temperature of these drives is higher than normal, they can generate substantial heat inside your computer.
+If the temperature of these drives is higher than normal, they can generate substantial heat inside them.